There are six primary needs that Big Data technologies address:

 However different products and vendors are Neo4j and Allegro Graph

 Specialty data processed via Java and many graph algorithms

 Check the Online IT Guru Big Data Online course now!

 This basically overcomes traditional system bottlenecks of disk read/write.

-In memory processing is all about speed of processing at large scale:
+In the same way, In memory processing is all about speed of processing at large scale:

 • Distributed in-memory cache access